 - a.
-Remove Plastic Cap from the bottom of the filter. - b.
-Rotate the filter counter-clockwise to remove. - c.
-The new filter o-ring should be lubricated prior to installation. - d.
-Re-install the filter assembly clockwise hand tight, replace Plastic Cap.
+Disconnect the water pump hose from the bottom of the filter bowl. - b.
+Rotate the filter bowl counter-clockwise to remove. - c.
+Rotate the filter retainer screw counter-clockwise to remove. - d.
+Re-install the filter (new) assembly clockwise hand tight.